Eating Disorders Concentration

 In addition to the general objectives shared by the training program for all postdoctoral fellows, the fellow in the eating disorders specialization will:

 - Become proficient in providing individual therapy to patients with a wide variety of eating disorders (i.e. anorexia nervosa, bulimia nervosa, avoidant restrictive food intake disorder, and conversion disorders).
 Supervision within a variety of treatment modalities will be provided (i.e. insight-oriented therapy, cognitive behavioral therapy, dialectical behavior therapy, acceptance and commitment therapy and behavioral interventions).

 - Become proficient in facilitating a variety of different process-oriented and didactic group therapies (i.e. latency play groups, eating disorder groups, teen groups, relapse prevention groups, and parent education groups).

 - Become proficient with a variety of assessment techniques to answer a variety of referral questions (i.e. cognitive functioning, emotional functioning).

 - Become part of a multidisciplinary team that follows and treats patients.
 The team includes psychiatrists, psychologists, nurses, milieu therapists, family therapists, medical students, and child and adolescent psychiatry fellows).

 - Have an opportunity to work with patients along the treatment continuum (patients in the inpatient hospitalization program, the partial hospitalization program, and the intensive outpatient program).

-For more information about the eating disorders psychology fellowship, please contact:
+For more information about the Eating Disorders concentration, please contact: